-Chrome's development team has decided to retire the XSS Auditor, its inbuilt Cross-Site-Scripting (XSS) filter that aimed to prevent reflected Cross Site Scripting vulnerabilities in the majority of cases.
+Chrome’s development team has decided to retire the XSS Auditor, its inbuilt Cross-Site-Scripting (XSS) filter that aimed to prevent reflected Cross Site Scripting vulnerabilities in the majority of cases.
 While this move might surprise many observers, it follows a long list of bypasses, security related side effects and false positives that revealed serious problems with the XSS Auditor.
-Let's examine a little of the XSS Auditor's history, how it worked and why it was retired.
-We’ll also examine what you, as a developer, can do to stay secure in the event of an undetected XSS vulnerability on your website.
+Let’s examine a little of the XSS Auditor’s history, how it worked and why it was retired.
+We’ll also examine what you, as a developer, can do to stay secure in the event of an undetected cross-site scripting (XSS) vulnerability on your website.

 How Did the XSS Auditor Work?